Review of Christian Dior Diorskin Forever Flawless Perfection Fusion Wear Makeup (2011 Formulation) by lollsazz

 - it keeps the skins texture, correcting mostly only colour - pores will still be visible, unless you have very smooth skin from before.
 Again, depending on application

-- strong scent; not happy about it myself, as it's not a pleasant one to me, and perfume can cause allergies
+- strong scent; not happy about it myself, as it's not a pleasant one to me, and perfume can cause irritation

 - alcohol (I hate this ingredient!)